yohan-pg/git_flashback/README.md

 git checkout main
 ```

-It is also possible to flashback to commits directly (git tags are just pointers to commits), letting us use the changed code while sitting comfortably in `main`:
+Additionally, it is possible to flashback to commits directly, letting us use the changed code while sitting comfortably in `main`:

 ```python
 # currently in `main`